Mindfulness. Why do it?

 Mindfulness may help the young to self-regulate more effectively, manage impulsivity and reduce conflict and oppositional behaviour.
 It should not, however, be used as a disciplinary tool.

 Staff and children share their experience of mindfulness and .b

 Mindfulness in schools is not just about children and young people; it is also very much about those who care for them.
 The benefits of mindfulness in the adult world are well-researched and the positive impact it can have on teachers, counsellors and carers is central to MiSP’s vision.
 These benefits include: stress regulation and reduction, increased self compassion and increased teaching efficacy.

 What are the risks?

 We would never claim that mindfulness works for all children and young people, but a significant finding from even the most robust research is that there seem to be very few negative impacts.
-Furthermore, we train teachers how to handle possible risks and insist that .b and Paws b are only taught within the safeguarding structure of a school.
+Furthermore, we train teachers how to handle possible risks and insist that .b, Paws b, .breathe and dots are only taught within the safeguarding structure of a school.
 For an understanding of risk in mindfulness more broadly, read the Oxford Mindfulness Centre’s article: Is Mindfulness Safe?

 Schools tell how they have introduced mindfulness and how their school has benefited.

 Hear what students say

 Class impact data showing what students say having completed the Paws b, .b or .breathe course.